MatrixManAtYrService/rhizome/agent_primers/rhizome/table_versioning.md

 ## Best Practices

+### For Framework/Library Code (Primary Use Case)

+When writing maintainable, type-checked code that accepts dependency-injection via environment objects:

-1. **Prefer base classes** for new code unless you specifically need version-specific fields
+1. **Prefer Pattern 1** (version-agnostic with `get_versioned()`) for new code unless you specifically need version-specific fields
-2. **Use version enums** when you need to query environment-specific table versions
+2. **Use `get_versioned()` method** to retrieve the environment-appropriate versioned model from base classes
+3. **Use Pattern 2** (match/case) when you occasionally need version-specific fields but want most code version-agnostic
+4. **Reserve Pattern 3** (direct version imports) only for code tied to specific environments
-3. **Test both patterns** - version-agnostic tests for common logic, version-specific tests for new features
+5. **Test both patterns** - version-agnostic tests for common logic, version-specific tests for new features

+### For One-Off Scripts and Ad-Hoc Queries

+When writing scripts to answer specific questions about data in a particular environment:

+- **Pattern 4 is recommended** for environment-specific scripts and exploratory code
+- Use environment-specific aliases (e.g., `DevBillingBookkeeper.FeeSummary`) for type safety and clarity
+- **Pattern 3 is acceptable** as an alternative for readability in throwaway/exploratory code
+- One-off scripts don't need to be portable across environments
+- Direct version imports (e.g., `from rhizome.models.billing_bookkeeper.fee_summary_v1 import FeeSummaryV1`) can make scripts clearer when you know the target environment
+- These scripts trade cross-environment portability for environment-specific clarity - acceptable for exploratory work but not for library code

+### General Guidelines

-4. **Document schema changes** in version class docstrings
+1. **Document schema changes** in version class docstrings
-5. **Update environment mappings** promptly when schemas are deployed
+2. **Update `situate_table()` mappings** promptly when schemas are deployed to new environments
-6. **Keep base classes minimal** - only include fields that will exist in ALL future versions
+3. **Keep base classes minimal** - only include fields that will exist in ALL future versions
+4. **Choose pattern based on code lifecycle** - framework code needs portability, scripts can prioritize readability